Guillermo Miller: Peru

 After the liberation of Lima, Peru he was appointed commander of the Peruvian Legion.
-General Miller - while suffering from malaria - played a big part in the Battle of Torata: storming the hills and taking them when everything seemed to be lost.
+General Miller – while suffering from malaria – played a big part in the Battle of Torata: storming the hills and taking them when everything seemed to be lost.
 Peru President José de la Riva Agüero promoted Miller to General of Brigade and, when Simón Bolívar arrived, he was promoted to Chief of a cavalry unit that included Argentines and Chileans who had arrived with San Martín, in addition to many Peruvians and Colombians.

 At the Battle of Junín his cavalry was largely responsible for the defeat of the Spanish and at the Battle of Ayacucho his initiative in launching an attack at a critical moment, without waiting for Sucre's orders, was decisive in securing victory.
 During these wars Miller was wounded twenty two times, and after his death the autopsy revealed he had carried two bullets in his liver for 40 years.

 He created the Hussars of the Peruvian Legion who, after turning the course of the Battle of Junín in favour of the revolutionaries, were renamed the "Hussars of Junín".
 These same Hussars remain in charge of the guard at the Peruvian Palace of Government in Lima.

 After the war was over, Miller settled in Lima.
+On June 11, 1834, in appreciation for services rendered to the existing government, General Miller received promotion to the rank of Grand Marshal, the highest military grade in Peru.
 He held various public offices, but argued with the governments after 1836, mainly about their treatment of the Indians.
-As a result, he was stripped of his rank as Grand Marshal of Peru.
+As a result, on March 25, 1839, he was stripped of his rank as Grand Marshal of Peru.
+While he was later reinstated in all his ranks and privileges, Miller never again held active political or military command in Peru.
 His brother John wrote a two-volume biography in 1828.